Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What is the purpose of the 'monitoring and event management' practice?
+### What is the purpose of the Monitoring and Event Management practice?

 - [x] To systematically observe services and service components.
 - [ ] To capture demand for Incident Resolution and service requests.